KUNLUN & TARIM EXPEDITION, WEST CHINA: DETAILED ITINERARY

 Additional species we are likely to encounter include Himalayan Vulture, Upland Buzzard, Salim Ali’s Swift, the magnificent Saker Falcon (now in decline almost everywhere owing to illegal egg and chick stealing for Arab falconers), Red-billed Chough, Northern Raven, Horned Lark, Hume’s Short-toed Lark, Pale Martin, Eurasian Crag Martin, Black Redstart, White-rumped, Rufous-necked and Blanford’s Snowfinches, White Wagtail and Twite.

-Kunlun Range & Tarim Basin Expedition: Day 3 We continue northwestwards, if anything into even wilder country than the day before en route to the remote settlement of Budongquan for an overnight stay.
+Kunlun Range & Tarim Basin Expedition: Day 3 We continue northwestwards, if anything into even wilder country than the day before, en route to the remote settlement of Xidatan for a five nights stay.

 We will be crossing the immense Kekexili Nature Reserve, a truly wonderful area for wild mammals.
 If anyone ever tells you that the Chinese have killed everything off, well they would have to ‘eat their hat’ if they saw Kekexili!

-We will have time for some birding and mammal stops along the way, with excellent chances for Tibetan Sandgrouse, Tibetan Sand Plover and other species mentioned for the next two days.
+This is an area with excellent chances for Tibetan Sandgrouse, Tibetan Sand Plover and some of the other bird species mentioned for the coming days.
+It is also a splendid area for mammals.

 Our reason for exploring this remote location is quite simple: the chance to be amongst the first birders to see the almost unknown Sillem’s Mountain Finch, Carpodacus sillemi, a species that was overlooked when the first specimens were collected by a Dutch expedition that visited the area north of the Karakorum Range in the first part of the 20th century (they were misidentified as Brandt’s Mountain Finch, Leucosticte brandti, until C. S. Roselaar worked out that they represented a new species for science, either a new Leucosticte or perhaps even a new Koslowia (at that time a genus that was used only for the Tibetan (or Roborovski’s) Rosefinch.
 After that nothing, until 2012 when Yann Muzika rediscovered the species by chance while on a trekking expedition in southwestern Qinghai in 2012!